Hematopoietic cell surface markers (CD34 and more)

 Flow cytometry’s true power lies in its ability to analyze multiple markers simultaneously.
 By using a cocktail of antibodies, researchers can create a detailed profile of a cell’s surface marker expression, like a multi-colored fingerprint.
 This technique, called multiparametric immunophenotyping, allows scientists to:

-• Track cell differentiation: As cells mature, their surface marker profile changes.
+• Track cell differentiation: As cells mature, their cell surface marker profile changes.
 Flow cytometry can track these changes, providing insights into the developmental journey of a cell.

-• Study cellular function: Certain surface markers are associated with specific cellular functions.
+• Study cellular function: Certain cell surface markers are associated with specific cellular functions.
 Flow cytometry helps correlate marker expression with cellular activity.

 Fluorescence-Activated Cell Sorting (FACS)